 AIM Resources – Contains information for administrators, IEP teams, curriculum directors, and parents.

-Frequently Asked Questions – Contains answers to a wide variety of questions on AIM and NIMAS; link to email additional questions of State AIM Coordinator.
+Frequently Asked Questions – Contains answers to a wide variety of questions on AIM; link to email additional questions of State AIM Coordinator.

 National Center on Accessible Instructional Materials – Contains introduction to the extensive resources on the national AIM website; links to site.